-With the entry into force of the new CRR, Hauck Aufhäuser Lampe is considered neither a small and noncomplex institution pursuant to Article 4 (1) No. 145 CRR nor a large institution pursuant to Article 4 (1) No. 146 CRR.
+With the entry into force of the new Capital Requirement Regulation (CRR), Hauck Aufhäuser Lampe is neither a small and non-complex institution pursuant to Article 4 (1) No. 145 CRR, nor a large institution pursuant to Article 4 (1) No. 146 CRR.
 Hauck Aufhäuser Lampe is, therefore, subject to the requirement for "disclosure by other institutions" in accordance with Article 433c CRR.
 In view of the fact that Hauck Aufhäuser Lampe is not listed on a stock exchange, the exemptions under Article 433c (2) CRR apply.
-Reporting takes place on the reporting date of 31 December 2023 with an annual reporting frequency and fulfils at least the following requirements:
+Reporting takes place on the reporting date of December 31, 2024 with an annual reporting frequency and fulfils at least the following requirements:

-- Article 435 (1) (a), (e) and (f) CRR Disclosure of risk management objectives and policies - Article 435 (2) (a), (b) and (c) CRR Disclosure of corporate governance arrangements - Article 437 lit a CRR Disclosure of own funds - Article 438 lit. c and d CRR Disclosure of own funds requirements and risk-weighted exposure amounts - Article 442 lit. a to e CRR Disclosure of credit risk and dilution risk - Article 447 CRR Disclosure of key parameters - Article 450 (1) lit. a to d and h to k CRR Disclosure of the remuneration policy
+- Article 435 (1) (a), (e) and (f) CRR Disclosure of risk management objectives and policies - Article 435 (2) (a), (b) and (c) CRR Disclosure of corporate governance arrangements - Article 437 (a) CRR Disclosure of own funds - Article 438 (c) and (d) CRR Disclosure of own funds requirements and risk-weighted exposure amounts - Article 442 (a) to (e) CRR Disclosure of credit risk and dilution risk - Article 447 CRR Disclosure of key parameters - Article 450 (1) (a) to (d) and (h) to (k) CRR Disclosure of the remuneration policy